ethzplus/rocker-geospatial-dinamica/README.md

 and `APP_DIR` to the installation directory of Dinamica EGO.
 For further details, take a look at the [Dockerfile](Dockerfile).

+### Apptainer

+To use the image with [Apptainer](https://apptainer.org/docs/user/main/) you need to convert the image to a SIF image.
+To respect the various caveats migrating to Apptainer, there exists the example definition file [`dinamica_ego.def`](dinamica_ego.def).

 ## About Dinamica EGO